lindbrook/cholera/README.md

 ### pump neighborhoods

 This annotation outlines the Broad Street *pump neighborhood*, the residences Snow claims are within "close" walking distance to the pump.
-The notion of a pump neighborhood is important because it provides a specific (testable) prediction about where we should expect to find cases: if water is cholera's mode of transmission and and if the water pumps located on the street are the primary source of drinking water, then most, if not all, fatalities should be found *within* the neighborhood.
+The notion of a pump neighborhood is important because it provides a specific (testable) prediction about where we should expect to find cases: if water is cholera's mode of transmission and if water pumps located on the street are the primary source of drinking water, then most, if not all, fatalities should be found *within* a neighborhood.
 To put it simply, the disease should stop at the neighborhood's borders.
 In this way, pump neighborhoods can help distinguish waterborne from airborne patterns of disease transmission.

 To that end, this package builds on Snow's work by offering systematic ways to compute pump neighborhoods.
 Doing so not only provides a way to replicate and validate Snow's efforts, it also allows people to explore and investigate the data for themselves.